tlatkowski/gans-2.0/README.md

 }
 ```

 ## Monitoring model training
-In order to visualize a training process (loss values, generated outputs) run the following command in project directory:
+In order to visualize a training process (loss values, generated outputs) run the following command in the project directory:
 ```bash
 tensorboard --logdir outputs
 ```
-It will lunch TensorBoard.
-To follow the training process go to the following address **http://your-workstation-name:6006/**
+To follow the training process go to the default browser and type the following address **http://your-workstation-name:6006/**

-The below picture presents the TensorBoard view lunched after 3 experiments (CONDITIONAL_FASION_MNIST, CONDITIONAL_MNIST and CIFAR-10)
+The below picture presents the TensorBoard view lunched after two experiments: **VANILLA_MNIST** and **VANILLA_FASION_MNIST**.

 ## References
 1. Deep Convolutional Generative Adversarial Network Tutorial in TensorFlow (https://www.tensorflow.org/beta/tutorials/generative/dcgan)